hyundai-robotics/doc-hi6-mastering/book.md

     - 1.2.4.
 Operating description
 ## 1.1 About Robot Mastering

-- The robot's mechanical origin could vary if situations like axis distortion or drive source replacement take occurred during shipping or in the field.
-The mastering function is required at this time.
+- The robot's mechanical origin could vary if situations like axis distortion or
+drive source replacement take occurred during shipping or in the field.
+The mastering is required at this time.

-- The mastering function is used to improve the precision of robot motion and repair the mechanical origin.
+- The mastering is used to improve the precision of robot motion and repair the mechanical origin.

 - A digital contact sensor is used to operate the mastering in this manual.<br>
   The sensor is attached to each axis of the robot and detects the V-groove <br> while moving from -1.5 degrees to +1.5 degrees based on the starting point.<br>
   The detected V-groove position is corrected to the mechanical origin.<div>
 <img src="../../_assets/12_mastering_concept_eng.PNG" style="max-height: 25vh; max-width: 38.5vw"><br>
-Fig 1-1. a.
+Fig 1.1. a.
 Starting point(axis distortion status), &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 b.
 V-groove detection during mastering
 </div>## 1.2 Contact sensor-based robot mastering
 This user manual contains information on the `contact sensor-based` robot mastering function.
-More accurate corrections are possible by using the corresponding `digital contact sensor`.
+More accurate corrections are possible by using this sensor.

 <br>